$0 Delaware Foster Care Quick-Start Checklist

 These are the concrete steps within your control that do not require DFS involvement or session attendance to begin.

-1. Initiate Your Background Checks
+1. Prepare for Your Background Checks

 Delaware requires an SBI fingerprinted check, an FBI check, and a Child Protection Registry check.
 All adults in your household must complete these.
 If any adult has lived outside Delaware in the past five years, out-of-state registry checks are also required.